annotation Athena::Framework::Annotations::QueryParam

-Used to define (and configure) a query parameter tied to a given argument.
+Used to define (and configure) a query parameter tied to a given parameter.

-The type of the query param is derived from the type restriction of the associated controller action argument.
+The type of the query param is derived from the type restriction of the associated controller action parameter.

 Usage#